 Configure on one machine

-- Extract the downloaded compressed file into a local directory
+- Extract the downloaded compressed file into the home directory of Hadoop.

-Edit conf/hadoop-env.sh in the extracted folder and set JAVA_HOME to your current Java installation.
+Edit etc/hadoop/hadoop-env.sh in your Hadoop home directory and set JAVA_HOME to your current Java installation.

 The default location in Ubuntu installations is: